WeileiZeng/tutorial/AP-CS-Java/README.md

 ## AP Computer Science A - a tutorial with java

-These are material used in an one-on-one tutoring program, for a high school student preparing for AP computer science exam.
+These are material
+used in an one-on-one tutoring program, for a high school student preparing for AP computer science exam.
 This document will be updated weekly

+Who should take the class: The usual routine for preparing for the AP CS test is to take AP CS Principle first and then AP CS
+A. AP-CS-Principle serve as a general introduction of computers, internet, data and programming language.
+It uses a block programming language in the second half to introduce ideas of programming.
+AP-CS-A is fully related to the AP CS test, which is based on a subset of Java language.
+All required knowledge for the test will be explained part by part in this class.
+It require a period of intense exercise and mental effort.
+If you are taking one of these two classes, it is better to focus on the class, and use tutoring time for more explanations and exercise.
+If you are not taking these classes but want to prepare for the test, then this class can be helpful to introduce you the idea of programming and basics of Java.
+This class is a simplified version of AP-CS-A, which will cover more than half of the topics in the test.
+It also require a lot of exercise, which should take the same amount of time as the content of the classes.
+This class is not as intense as AP-CS-A. Instead of covering all the detail, this class will focus on the essential idea of each part and use them to write programs.
+Things run more quickly in this class!

 Active dates: Feb 6 2020, - present